Literacy is a foundational skill that increases success in school, work and life and includes the skills of reading, writing, listening and speaking.

 The Ministry of Education has provided a Parent Guide for Reading and Writing With Your Child, Kindergarten to Grade 6.

-Qualified teaching staff offer direct support to elementary and secondary teachers in all subject areas, with emphasis on literacy and numeracy.
+Through our Teaching and Learning Department, qualified teaching staff offer direct support to elementary and secondary teachers in all subject areas, with emphasis on literacy and numeracy.
 These same teachers are tasked with implementing ministry initiatives and Program Principles by:

 - supporting the implementation of the School Effectiveness Framework